 Bridged IP addresses are IP addresses assigned by your local router, which will be NAT'd by the router when you try to connect out.
 NAT'd IP addresses are IP addresses assigned by your virtualization software, which puts that box behind a NAT.
 This means that if you are NAT'd, another local computer will not be able to connect to you, but if you are Bridged, your IP address will be routable.
 You're still both behind a router NAT, but it's the same NAT so you'll share the same IP address prefix.

-Depending on your Virtualization Software, switch between the different networking modes and see how your IP address (and routing) changes. * VMWare * Virtual Box * Hyper V * Don't try to do the HyperV one, it's a nightmare.
+Depending on your Virtualization Software, switch between the different networking modes and see how your IP address (and routing) changes.
+Run the

 Over the next few sections, think about how changes in your local address will effect routing.